GowriPriyankaM/Technical-Documentation-Page/README.md

 ## Contributions :

-If you want to contribute to the project, follow the below steps.
+If you want to contribute to this project, follow the below steps.

-1. **Fork the Repository :** On the project's GitHub page, click the "Fork" button at the top right corner.
+1. **Fork the Repository :** Click on the "Fork" button at the top right corner of this page.
 This creates a copy of the project under your own GitHub account.

-2. **Clone the Repository :** Once you've forked the repository, you'll want to have a local copy of it on your machine.

-      To do this, open a terminal or command prompt, navigate to your desired directory, and run the following command.
+2. **Clone the Repository :** Once you've forked the repository, open a terminal or command prompt, navigate to your desired directory, and run the following command.

       ```
       git clone https://github.com/username/Technical-Documentation-Page.git